Azure, Dynamics 365, Microsoft 365, and Power Platform compliance offerings

 Services in audit scope

-- Azure (for detailed insight, see Azure certificates and audit reports or Microsoft Azure Compliance Offerings)
+- Azure (for detailed insight, see Azure certificates and audit reports or Cloud services in audit scope)

 - Azure DevOps (see separate Azure DevOps certificates and audit reports)

-- Dynamics 365 (for detailed insight, see Azure certificates and audit reports)
+- Dynamics 365 (for detailed insight, see Azure certificates and audit reports or Cloud services in audit scope)

 - Intelligent Recommendations